SrVariable/42Malaga/README.md

-# 42
+# 42 Málaga

-This is my progress in 42
+This is my progress in 42 Málaga

 ## Table of Projects